 School Overview

-The teacher population of 45 teachers has grown by 87% over five years.
+The teacher population of 45 teachers has stayed relatively flat over five years.

 Erie Institute of Technology Inc